interactions-py/interactions.py/docs/faq.rst

 - `rest`_ for connecting to a ``RESTful API``
 - And a `boilerplate`_

-Below are a few not yet officially supported exts what allowing some functional that are similar to what d.py had:
+Below are a few unofficial exts (for the time being) which implement some functionality similar to what d.py had:

 - `checks and cooldowns`_
 - `tasks`_